-Recommendation 2.7 in report was included to provide assurance to Councillors that the changes would have the desired effect and were robustly monitored.
+The proposed independent review was proposed to provide assurance to Councillors that the changes would have the desired effect and were robustly monitored.
 Therefore, the remit of the review and the agreement of who undertook the review needed to be carefully considered.
-For this reason, it was felt a report, in consultation with Chair of Scrutiny, should be presented to the Executive for consideration in Spring 2021.
+For this reason, it was felt a report, in consultation with the two Scrutiny Chairs, should be presented to the Executive for consideration.
 After this review, it was intended that there would be a move to business as normal with review through the work of Scrutiny Committee.